ibm-cloud-docs/EventStreams/choosing_your_plan.md

 [^tabletext2]: For more information about availability, see [single zone location deployments](/docs/EventStreams?topic=EventStreams-sla#sla_szr).

-[^tabletext3]: The Schema Registry API is not automatically enabled on Satellite plan. see [Enable Schema Registry API](/[docs/satellite?topic=EventStreams-satellite-provisioning#enable-schema-registry)) how to enable it.
+[^tabletext3]: The Schema Registry API is not automatically enabled on the Satellite plan.
+See [Enable the Schema Registry API](/[docs/satellite?topic=EventStreams-satellite-provisioning#enable-schema-registry)) for information about how to enable it.

 [^tabletext4]: If you migrate from the Lite to the Standard plan, allow a few minutes for the cached limit of one partition to clear.
 You can then take advantage of the 100 partition limit for the Standard plan.